 If you’re on the move a lot, there are actually wearable cooling gel dog vests as well, which can be easier to strap on a dog who can’t sit still.

 Like any other bed or matt, you’ll need to keep your pet’s clean to avoid problems.
 Most of the best beds for summer use are made from mesh or plastics, and they can simply be rinsed off with a hose or wiped down with a wet cloth.
 However, if you do select a fabric-based, conventional bed for your pet’s summer needs, be sure that it is machine washable.

-A few really nice summer beds come with canopies to help shield your dog from the sun.
+A few really nice summer beds come with shade canopies to help shield your dog from the sun.
 This will help to keep your dog cooler, and because they’re usually removable, beds featuring them remain portable.
 In truth, there’s little downside to their inclusion and a significant amount of upside.